yeonsoochung/walmart-sales/README.md

 - The months of Jan.
 2011 and Apr. – Jun.
 2016 were filtered out of the report because of drastic spike and drop of revenue at those edge dates.
   - Jan.
 2011 sales only include dates from Jan.
 29 and later, so I filtered out those dates.
   - I'm not sure if fewer data points were provided for Apr. - Jun.
-2016 dates or there was actually a drastic drop in revenue, but I decided to filter those out.
+2016 dates or if there was actually a drastic drop in revenue, but I decided to filter those out.
 - The original dataset assigned values 1-7 to the days of the week, starting with 1 for Saturday, so, I have set the first day of the week to Saturday.
-- I added columns “Start of Week”, “Start of Month”, and “Start of Quarter” to the calendar_view table via Power Query.
+- I added columns “Start of Week”, “Start of Month”, and “Start of Quarter” to the calendar table via Power Query.
 This is how I plotted aggregate values in my temporal charts.
 This is why, for example, when temporal revenue visuals are drilled down to the month level, the months are labeled as MM/01/YYYY.
 I found this way to be easier for creating visuals rather than using date hierarchies.
 - The YTD (year-to-date) revenue KPI cards display the YTD revenue starting from Jan.
-1 of the last date in the filtered date range.
+1 of the final date in the filtered date range.
 For example, if the date filter is set from 2015-05-01 to 2015-09-15, then the YTD revenue is revenue from 2015-01-01 to 2015-09-15; and the Prev.
 YTD is revenue from 2014-01-01 to 2014-09-15.
 - Similarly, the MTD (month-to-date) KPI cards display the MTD revenue starting from the beginning of the month that is at the end of the date filter range.
 Ex: if the date range is filtered to 2014-03-08 to 2014-03-22, the MTD revenue is revenue from 2014-03-01 to 2014-03-22; and the Prev.
 MTD is revenue from 2013-03-01 to 2013-03-22.

 ## Conclusion